-Kimi K2.5/K2.6 1T · Performance per Dollar
+Kimi K2.5/K2.6/K2.7-Code 1T · Performance per Dollar

-Kimi K2.5/K2.6 1T — H200 vs MI300X Performance per Dollar
+Kimi K2.5/K2.6/K2.7-Code 1T — H200 vs MI300X Performance per Dollar

-Cost per million tokens of H200 (NVIDIA Hopper) versus MI300X (AMD CDNA 3) on Kimi K2.5/K2.6 1T.
+Cost per million tokens of H200 (NVIDIA Hopper) versus MI300X (AMD CDNA 3) on Kimi K2.5/K2.6/K2.7-Code 1T.
 Owning-hyperscaler TCO normalized by output tokens — performance per dollar across LLM workloads.
 Pick the more cost-efficient SKU at every target interactivity level.
 Use the chart controls below to switch sequences, precisions, and metrics — same interactions as the main inference chart.

-Near the low end of the 34–48 tok/s/user interactivity band — at 37 tok/s/user — H200 runs $0.86 per million tokens on Kimi K2.5/K2.6 1T while MI300X runs $3.90.
-H200 is the cheaper choice by 353%.
+Around the middle of the 34–48 tok/s/user interactivity band — at 41 tok/s/user — H200 runs $0.98 per million tokens on Kimi K2.5/K2.6/K2.7-Code 1T while MI300X runs $4.65.
+H200 is the cheaper choice by 375%.

-At 45 tok/s/user on Kimi K2.5/K2.6 1T, H200 costs $1.09 per million tokens; MI300X costs $5.57.
-H200 is 411% more cost-efficient at this operating point.
+On Kimi K2.5/K2.6/K2.7-Code 1T at 45 tok/s/user, the per-million math comes out to $1.09 for H200 and $5.57 for MI300X; H200 delivers 411% more output per dollar.
 (Numbers reflect the default 1k/1k · int4 selection for this URL — table and chart below update if you change sequence, precision, or model in the controls.)

 GPU pricing (owning hyperscaler): H200 $1.41/GPU/hr · MI300X $1.12/GPU/hr.
 Source: SemiAnalysis Market August 2025 Pricing Surveys & AI Cloud TCO Model.